shingadetm/shingadetm/README.md

 ## About Me

-Quantitative researcher and asset management professional with 8.5 years of experience in fixed income and equity index product development, portfolio analytics, and automation.
+Quantitative researcher and asset management professional with  a decade of experience in fixed income and equity index product development, portfolio analytics, and automation.
 Proficient in Python, R, Matlab, SQL, and cloud platforms with hands-on expertise in financial data management, algorithmic modeling, and systematic risk analysis.
-Demonstrated ability to develop scalable quant models and automation pipelines that significantly enhance portfolio management efficiency and support $27+ billion AUM product lines.
+Demonstrated ability to develop scalable quant models and automation pipelines that significantly enhance portfolio management efficiency and support $30+ billion AUM product lines.
 Eager to leverage strong quantitative, programming, and financial market knowledge to excel in a quant finance role.

 <h1 align="center">Languages and Tools</h1>
 <p align="left">